mcgill-robotics/rover-embedded-2025/steering-motor-firmware/README.md

 ## Remaining issues

- - Limit switch continues to trigger randomly even when it is not supposed to be active (we should see if it can be fixed with more agressive debouncing)
+ - Limit switch continues to trigger randomly even when it is not supposed to be active (we should see if it can be fixed with more aggressive debouncing)